This word is thrown around much in Catholic circles but it rarely goes defined. If we don't even know what the target is -- how will we hit it?

-Prudence is NOT being clever to one's own goals or ends, but it is knowing how to achieve the objective goal - God - through good means in appropriate circumstances.
-Nor is it being book smart or capable of memorizing much, but about practical application of universals to particular situations to obtain what is good.
+Prudence is NOT being clever or crafty to one's own goals or ends, but it is knowing how to achieve the objective goal - God - through good means in appropriate circumstances.
+Nor is it being book smart or capable of memorizing much, but about the practical application of universals to particular situations to obtain what is good.

 Justice: (aka Righteousness) the moral virtue that consists in the constant and firm will to give their due to God and neighbor.
 (CCC; 1807)

-Justice is NOT equality of outcomes, whereby everyone gets the same thing regardless of their circumstances (the secualr sense of "equity"), but it is about equity, whereby everyone gets what they ought.
+Justice is NOT equality of outcomes, whereby everyone gets the same thing regardless of their circumstances (the secualr sense of "equity"), but it is about equity proper, whereby everyone gets what they ought.

 Fortitude: (aka Courage) the moral virtue that ensures firmness in difficulties and constancy in the pursuit of the good.
 (CCC; 1808)

 Fortitude is NOT being rash and running into a situation where the odds are clearly way out of your favor, nor is it not being afraid of anything or anyone.
 Fortitude is the ability to act, even in the face of fear, danger, and obstacles to obtain what is good by good means.

 Temperance: (aka Moderation) the moral virtue that moderates the attraction of pleasures and provides balance in the use of created goods.
 (CCC; 1809)